 Hello!
-You are most welcome to our website dedicated to the travels, enquiries and researches of J. Theodore (1852-1897) and Mabel (1847-1929) Bent, undertaken during the last decades of the reign of Queen Victoria.
+You are most welcome to the world of the Bents, the site dedicated to the travels, enquiries, and researches of celebrity explorers J. Theodore (1852-1897) and Mabel (1847-1929) Bent, undertaken during the last decades of the reign of Queen Victoria.
 It is hoped that the site will develop into a useful resource for the sharing of information on these great British travellers, who still remain relatively unknown beyond the confines of scholarly bibliographies and the daypacks of Cycladic-island-hoppers.

 Recent News